BigBaz54/YOLO_comparison/README.md

 The ground truth file must be a text file with the same format as the ones provided in the `vid` folder.
 Be aware that the coordinates of the bounding boxes must be in the format `(left, top),(right, bottom)` and the the y axis is not inverted (the origin is at the bottom left corner).

+The file `save_vid_for_train.py` can be used to create images and annotation files automatically from such a ground truth file and the corresponding video.

 This project has been designed to work with this [Unity project](https://github.com/Juldetoff/Biofly_Advanced) that generates the ground truth files automatically.